-Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Units MCL MCLG Sources in Drinking Water Health Effects Language Radioactive Contaminants S Gross alpha activity (including radium - 226 but excluding radon and uranium) No 8/17 -0.288+/- 0.523 PCi/L 15 0 Erosion of natural deposits.
+Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Units MCL MCLG Sources in Drinking Water Health Effects Language Radioactive Contaminants 5 Gross alpha activity (including radium - 226 but excluding radon and uranium) No 8/17 -0.288+/- 0.523 PCi/L9 15 10 0 Erosion of natural deposits.
 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
 Combined radium - 226 and 228 No 8/17 .430+/302 .829+/431 Pci/L 510 0 Erosion of natural deposits.
 Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.
 Uranium No 8/17 0.311+/-0.011 ug/l 30 10 0 Erosion of natural deposits.
 Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer.
-Inorganics Barium No 12/20 0.020 mg/l 2 2 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+Inorganics 11 Antimony No 12/21 0.37 ug/L 13 6 6 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder.
+Some people who drink water containing antimony well in excess of the MCL over many years could experience increases in blood cholesterol and decreases in blood sugar.
+Arsenic No 12/21 0.52 ug/L 10 14 n/a Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes.
+Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.
+Barium No 12/21 0.022 mg/1 15 2 2 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
 Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
-Chloride No 12/20 19.0 mg/l 250 N/A Naturally occurring or indicative of road salt contamination.
+Chloride No 12/21 20.0 mg/l 250 N/A Naturally occurring or indicative of road salt contamination.
 Chloride is essential for maintaining good health.
 Research has not conclusively demonstrated that human exposure to chloride itself causes adverse health effects, although exposure to high levels of certain chloride salts has been associated with adverse health effects in humans.
 For example, high dietary intake of sodium chloride can be a contributing factor to high blood pressure, but this has been attributed mainly to the presence of sodium.
 The New York State standard for chloride is 250 milligrams per liter, and is based on chloride's effects on the taste and odor of the water.
+Chromium No 12/21 1.1 ug/l 100 100 Discharge from steel and pulp mills; Erosion of natural deposits.
+Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis.